 The University runs examinations for most first year examined core modules in physics and mathematics.
 There are also examinations for the second year core modules PX262 Quantum Mechanics and its Applications, PX263 Electromagnetic Theory and Optics and PX265 Thermal Physics II (these cover material prescribed by the Institute of Physics).
 They are normally held in the first full week in September.
-The marks for PX149, PX262, PX263 and PX265, considered by the September Exam Boards, will be the marks obtained in the September examination (i.e. they will not be combined with the assessed coursework marks).
+The marks for PX149, PX262, PX263 and PX265, considered by the Examination Boards considering resit marks, will be the marks obtained in the resit examination (i.e. they will not be combined with the assessed coursework marks).

 If you are required to take such tests, you must register for them (usually by the end of July) via the University's website.
-If you do not register you will not have a seat in the examination Hall for the tests you have been asked to take.
-Further information in relation to first year resits can by found at the FYBOE (First Year Board of Examiners) page.
+If you do not register you will not have a seat in the examination hall for the tests you have been asked to take.
+Further information about first year resits can by found at the FYBOE (First Year Board of Examiners) page.

 If you are taking any of these tests as a final attempt the University levies a charge, which you must pay if you want your performance to be considered by the Examination Board.